-Films must be directed by a person of African descent or who otherwise identifies as Black, feature persons of African descent, or tell a story of the Black experience.
+Films must be directed by a person of African descent or who otherwise identifies as black, brown or indigenous, and feature persons of African descent, or tell a story of black, brown or indigenous experiences.

 Narrative feature films and documentary films must not exceed a running time of 120 minutes.

 Shorts must not exceed a running time of 30 minutes.

 Non-English language works must have English subtitles at the time submitted.
 Dialogue lists will not be accepted.

 Though not required for eligibility, preference is given to Philadelphia and North American premieres.

 Note: Submissions may be in work-in-progress form; however, works that are not final cuts must be clearly marked “Work in Progress (WIP)” or “Rough Cut” with an indication of what will change or what is missing (e.g., temp sound, missing animation, etc.).

 Entrants must fully comply with these entry rules and regulations, including all deadlines, film length, entry material and other requirements.

 Note: Entry fees are in U.S. dollars, are per film and are non-refundable.
 BlackStar reserves the right to disqualify a submission, without refund of any kind, if eligibility requirements are not met including if eligibility status changes post-submission.
 Shorts are films 30 minutes or less; features are films greater than 30 minutes, but not exceeding 120 minutes.